Ensono/amido.github.io/docs/nx/next/infra.md

 `azuredevops-runner.yaml`

 Here you will find the actions for triggering the pipelines.
-Basically, creating a PR will build as a non prod artefact and merging into main branch will build as a prod artefact, with the relevant paramater specified.
+Basically, creating a PR will build as a non prod artefact and merging into main branch will build as a prod artefact, with the relevant parameter specified.

 `azuredevops-stages.yaml`